Top Staging Tips for Better Short-Term Rental Photography

 • One blanket folded at the foot.

 • Two pillows + two shams.
-Stop there.
+Possibly a throw pillow in a different color or texture.

 6. Bathrooms